sanikapatil3005/sanikapatil3005/README.md

-## Hi there, I'm Sanika Patil 👋
+<h1 align="center">Hi there, I'm Sanika Patil! 👋</h1>

 ## 🚀 About Me
 Highly motivated Cloud & DevOps Engineer with hands-on experience in AWS cloud services and modern DevOps tools.
 Passionate about designing, deploying, and automating scalable, reliable, and secure cloud infrastructures.
-Continuously learning new technologies and best practices to build efficient solutions.
+Continuously learning new technologies and best practices to build efficient, production-ready solutions.
 Welcome to my GitHub profile!

 ---

 ## 🛠️ Skills